shandilyaguy247/shandilyaguy247/README.md

 ## About Me:

 - I'm a Software Engineer at Cisco
 - 👀 I’m interested in ...
-Data Structures, Algorithms, Python, Go, Cloud Networking and C++
+Data Structures, Algorithms, Python, Go, Cloud Networking, AI and C++
 - 🌱 I’m currently learning ...
-Programming, Optimization, Backend Development, Software Failure Analysis and Competitive Coding
+Programming, Optimization, Backend Development, Software Failure Analysis, AI and Competitive Coding
 - 📫 How to reach me ... https://www.linkedin.com/in/harshitshandilya/